Unclaimed Property Compliance for Financial Institutions

 Financial institutions face the unique challenge of complying with state unclaimed property law while managing customer relationships and protecting customer assets.
 Escheating a customer’s account timely is critical to maintain compliance, but can also yield negative results and organizational risks if the customer is not truly lost or inactive.

 This webinar will focus on complex state unclaimed property reporting requirements and the unique challenges facing banks and other financial institutions.
 Learn best practices to mitigate risk proactively, efficiently track customer contact, and monitor recent legislative updates that could impact your organization.

-- Best practices for maintaining contact with customers
+- Best practices for maintaining contact with customers; and

 Anyone responsible for the oversight, management, and reporting of unclaimed property; such as bank operations managers, compliance officers, risk managers, and internal auditors.

-Zach Robbins has been a member of Crowe Horwath’s State and Local Tax practice since August 2015.
+Zach Robbins has been a member of Crowe’s State and Local Tax practice since August 2015.
 He provides consulting and compliance services related to unclaimed property, credits and incentives, and sales and use tax.
-Zach has 5 years of unclaimed property experience and focuses his time on assisting clients with multistate compliance, voluntary disclosures, audit defense and risk mitigation.
-Zach received his undergraduate degree from The George Washington University in Washington, D.C. and his juris doctor from Suffolk University Law School in Boston.
+Robbins has 5 years of unclaimed property experience and focuses his time on assisting clients with multistate compliance, voluntary disclosures, audit defense and risk mitigation.
+Robbins received his undergraduate degree from The George Washington University in Washington, D.C. and his juris doctor from Suffolk University Law School in Boston.
 He is a member of the Illinois bar and certified by the Unclaimed Property Professionals Organization.